eforemeka/personal-page/content/wigdtw/week-15.md

 ## TV Series
 These are the TV shows I currently follow:
 * The Good Doctor S05 E13
 * Moon Knight S01 E03 - Steven as Mr. Knight is both hilarious and annoying.
-The Jake Lockley teaser.
+Did you notice the Jake Lockley teaser.

 ## Applications
 * Got in to the HOPLA Talent Pool so that's a plus.
 * Seminar with Support Adventure went well.
-I have an OFfice365 test to finish up in 72 hours.
+I was given an OFfice365 test to finish within 72 hours.

-## Miscellaneous
+## Website Management
+It was brought to my notice that two of the WordPress websites I had previously configured for clients were giving critical error notices and not loading.

+I suspected they were both having the same technical issue so I logged into one of them in WordPress Recovery Mode.
+I immediately spotted what the problem was on the dashboard.
+The WooCommerce plugin was unable to work on PHP Version 5.xx(currently running on the server) and needed version 7.xx or higher.

+I logged into the cpanel and set the PHP version to 7.4, the newest as at the time of writing this.

+Problem Solved!